cloudfoundry-incubator/kubo-deployment/docs/guides/customized-installation.md

 > Run `bin/generate_env_config --help` for more detailed information.

-This will create a directory with the same name as the environment at the specified path, containing three files:
+This will create a directory with the same name as the environment at the specified path, containing the following files:
-- `iaas` which contains IaaS name
 - `director.yml` which contains public BOSH director, IaaS and network configurations. ([example](https://github.com/pivotal-cf-experimental/kubo-deployment/blob/master/ci/environments/gcp/director.yml))
 - `director-secrets.yml` which contains sensitive configuration values, such as passwords and OAuth secrets